atorralba/atorralba.github.io/_posts/2018-11-07-HackTheBox-Reel.md

 We have a good amount of information from our enumeration phase.
 Now it's time to craft a meticulously planned several-stage attack... or to bang our heads against the machine until something works.
 Yay, *hacking*!

 We know from our `nmap` scan that the server has an SMTP service listening at port 25, which kind of sticks out now because of the `readme.txt` we previously read.
-So we *maybe* are capable to use this SMTP server to send e-mails, but to whom?
+So *maybe* we are capable of using this SMTP server to send e-mails, but to whom?

 Well, whoever wrote/converted the documents in the FTP server, she's probably a user of the machine and therefore a potential victim.
 So is there a chance her user account is somewhere in the generated documents?